raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 ### suspension and resumption

 Let's look at suspending and resuming again.
-Here's a generator that gratitously makes this explicit:
+Here's a generator that gratuitously makes this explicit:

 ```javascript
 function * numbers () {